The first time we fought, I tell people we were in the 2nd grade.

 Then go, you said.

-And one year later- your girlfriend asked you to let me go- and you did.
+One year later- your girlfriend asked you to let me go- and you did.

 You’re mad at everything we did, you yelled the final night we spoke.
 You’re mad ’cause you know we both fucked it up.